Lawyers are ready to help during these stressful times. Schedule your consultation >

 If you are current on your mortgage, you may be able to refinance your loan under the Home Affordable Refinance Program.
 Many homeowners who are current on their mortgages have been unable to refinance their mortgages and take advantage of today's lower interest rates because their homes have decreased in value.
 These eligible borrowers may now have the opportunity to refinance.
 Through the Home Affordable Refinance Program, Fannie Mae and Freddie Mac will allow the refinancing of mortgage loans that they own or that they placed in mortgage backed securities.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified mortgage refinancing lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact a local mortgage refinancing attorney to discuss your specific legal situation.
+Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.